Multivariate second order Poincar\'e inequalities for Poisson functionals: Introduction and main results

 \subsection{Structure of the paper}

 This paper is organized as follows.
-The next section establishes some smoothing lemmas and bounds on solutions of the multivariate Stein equation, including the afore-mentioned key Proposition \ref{lem:BoundD2F}.
+The next section provides a smoothing lemma and bounds on solutions of the multivariate Stein equation, including the afore-mentioned Proposition \ref{lem:BoundD2F}.
 Section \ref{sec:Proofs}, which draws on the auxiliary results of Section \ref{sec:SteinsMethod}, is devoted to the proofs of our main results.
-Section \ref{sec:Applications} deals with the application of our findings to first order Wiener-It\^o integrals and intrinsic volumes of Boolean models.
+Section \ref{sec:Applications} deals with the application of our findings to first order Poisson integrals and intrinsic volumes of Boolean models.
 Moreover, we further evaluate our results for the case of marked Poisson processes - a result which will be used in the companion paper \cite{SchulteYukich2017}.
 In the Appendix we recall the definitions of the Malliavin operators as well as some results from Malliavin calculus on the Poisson space that are used in Section \ref{sec:Proofs}.